San Diego Wrongful Death Lawyer

 Wrongful death claimants must file their claims within two years of the date of a loved one’s death to meet California’s statute of limitations.
 While no amount of money can replace a lost loved one, wrongful death claims help families manage their financial worries after the unexpected death of a loved one.

-Scott Liljegren, San Diego wrongful death lawyer, has helped families recover millions of dollars after fatal injuries.
+Scott Liljegren, wrongful death lawyer, has helped families recover millions of dollars after fatal injuries.
 He will patiently explain the complex wrongful death laws and make sure you are comfortable with every legal decision throughout the process.
 Call today to see if your family can fight back with a wrongful death lawsuit in California.